-- 88. For the reasons set forth above, plaintiffs request that the Court: - (a) determine that this action may be maintained as a class action pursuant to Rules 23(a), (b)(2), and (b)(3) of the Federal Rules of Civil Procedure and direct that reasonable notice of this action, as provided by Rule 23(c)(2), be given to the Class; - (b) adjudge defendants' conduct to violate Sections 1 and 2 of the Sherman Act, 15 U.S.C. §§ 1, 2; Section 7 of the Clayton Act, 15 U.S.C. § 18; and the Donnelly Act, N.Y.
+- 86. For the reasons set forth above, plaintiff requests: - (a) that the Court determine that this action may be maintained as a class action pursuant to Rule 23 of the Federal Rules of Civil Procedure and direct that reasonable notice of this action, as provided by Rule 23, be given to the Class; - (b) that the Court adjudge defendants' conduct to violate Sections 1 and 2 of the Sherman Act, 15 U.S.C. §§ 1, 2; Section 7 of the Clayton Act, 15 U.S.C. § 18; and the Donnelly Act, N.Y.
 Gen. Bus.
-Law § 340;
+Law § 340; - (c) that judgment be entered for plaintiff and members of the Class for three times the amount of damages sustained as allowed by law, together with the costs of this action, including reasonable attorneys' fees;